Aid Climbing Ratings

 Check out the full big wall video course, or download the e-book.

-The dart art of smashing pitons into rock with a hammer has been frowned upon by climbers since the 1970’s when less destructive protection (cams and nuts) was developed.
+The dark art of smashing pitons into rock with a hammer has been frowned upon by climbers since the 1970’s when less destructive protection (cams and nuts) was developed.
 Advancements in modern aid climbing gear have completely removed the need for hammering on most easier routes.
 Many old aid lines can now be aided (or free climbed) with clean gear by using the piton scars created from hundreds of early ascents.
 Even moderate aid routes (A2-A3) are often climbed clean or with only a few hammered placements.

 However, if your chosen route relies on fixed pitons or copperheads to go ‘clean’, you should be prepared to replace them if they are missing or useless.
 If you plan to climb harder aid or modern routes with few ascents, you’ll need to know all the tricks of the trade.
 Remember – there is a big difference between gently tapping a piton into a crack, and smashing it in so hard that the whole feature turns to dust or the piton is stuck there forever.
 Practise placing and removing them on a worthless non-climbable boulder before you weld them into an established aid route.